 How to Harvest Myrtle Leaves

-Here’s a quick guide to harvesting myrtle leaves:
+Here’s a quick guide to harvesting if you’re planting myrtle shrubs in your garden:

 - The best time to harvest myrtle leaves is in midsummer.
 Look for new shoots as these provide the best flavor.
 Pick young leaves that are starting to change color.